Communications Protocol

 Allocations have also been made for each member of the Executive Leadership Team.

-Allocations are based on historic service levels and current communicator positions that are fully funded within the Office of Advancement.
+Allocations are based on historic service levels and current communicator positions that are fully funded within the Office of Communications and Community Engagement.
 They are reviewed annually.

-Allocations are tied to current funding levels within the Office of Advancement.
-In 2022, the Office of Advancement is dedicating more than $850,000 of its annual budget for the communications needs of other faculties and units across campus.
+Allocations are tied to current funding levels within the Office of Communications and Community Engagement.
+In 2023, the then Office of Advancement (now the Office of Communications and Community Engagement) dedicated more than $755,000 of its annual budget for the communications needs of other faculties and units across campus.
 This is in addition to maintaining common standards, processes and softwares on behalf of all UCalgary communicators, or providing free communications supports for on brand activities.
 As with all units on campus, communications must operate within its budget constraints and can no longer assume the communications costs for units above what has been allocated.

 Before taking on work on your behalf, communicators will send you an estimate for the costs associated for you to approve.
 This estimate is made in good faith, based on our average times for completing common tasks.
 Each month, your faculty or unit will receive an invoice updating you on the charges that have been incurred, the amount of your allocation and the current balance.